Railway-oriented programming with trcks.fp

 ('failure', 'User does not exist')

-Asynchronous single-track code with trcks.fp.composition and trcks.fp.monads.awaitable
+Asynchronous single-track code for a single value with trcks.fp.composition and trcks.fp.monads.awaitable

 Example